 Case study example of NOT filing IRS Form 1310

 Using the above example, let’s imagine that Jane’s father died before he was able to file an income tax return for the previous tax year.
 As his estate’s personal representative, Jane would file an income tax return on behalf of the estate.

-If the income tax return shoes that Jane’s father was due a refund, Jane would not need to file IRS Form 1310.
+If the income tax return shows that Jane’s father was due a refund, Jane would not need to file IRS Form 1310.
 Jane would simply attach a copy of the court certificate to the tax return showing that she was appointed personal representative.

 IRS Form 1310-Frequently asked questions